 617-470-9950 Toll Free 866-565-1516

-What Is a Bill of Lading in Moving: What to Know Before You Sign
+What Is a Bill of Lading in Moving?

 Sample Bill of Lading from Poseidon Moving showing typical layout and terms for a household goods move

 Whether you’re moving across town or across the country, the Federal Motor Carrier Safety Administration (FMCSA) requires all licensed movers to issue a Bill of Lading before any items are transported.
-You’ll be asked to sign it before the move begins, and again once the move is complete.
-This ensures that both you and the mover are on the same page regarding the scope of the service, the condition of your items, and the final cost.
+You’ll be asked to sign it before the move begins and again once the move is complete, ensuring both sides have a shared record of the scope of service, the condition of your items, and the final cost.

 What Information Is Included in a Bill of Lading?

-The Bill of Lading isn’t just a signature form, it’s a detailed breakdown of your move.
-For both local and interstate relocations, professional movers are required to document all essential details of your service agreement, inventory, pricing, and liability terms in one place.
-This ensures you and the moving company have a shared understanding of what’s included and how your move will be carried out from start to finish.
+The Bill of Lading isn’t just a signature form.
+It’s a detailed breakdown of your move that documents all essential details of your service agreement, inventory, pricing, and liability terms in one place.
+This ensures you and the moving company have a shared understanding of what’s included and how your move will be carried out.

 Your name, address, and contact information